 There are also various train routes that stop by Savannah and the Amtrak station is just 4 miles from downtown, making the train a popular option.

 Getting around Savannah

 There are various ways of getting around Savannah, with a popular option being to cycle.
-Bike Walk Savannah is an organisation that is working towards making the town even more bike friendly, making this a great option for visitors.
+Bike Walk Savannah is an organization that is working towards making the town, even more, bike friendly, making this a great option for visitors.

 The CAT is Savannah’s public transport option, offering 16 bus routes around the area whilst the DOT is a free service that helps visitors and residents get around downtown Savannah, running throughout the day.